top of page

 1. Spring emergence: Skunks begin to emerge from torpor in early spring as temperatures rise and food sources become more readily available.
 They gradually return to their normal activity levels and resume their solitary lifestyles.

-Skunk Activity Patterns Beyond Warmer Weather
+Skunk Activity Patterns Beyond Warmer Months

 While skunks are often associated with warmer weather, they can be active throughout the year, even in colder climates.
 In areas with mild winters, skunks may remain active year-round, foraging for food and interacting with other skunks.
 In colder climates, skunks typically enter a state of torpor, a period of reduced activity and lowered body temperature, to conserve energy.